 Dr Jennie Connaughton is a GP in Western Australia and co-founder of CINI Australia.

 Young mothers, chosen for their leadership qualities were trained to deliver basic health care and education.
-Women learnt about locally available, affordable foods and how to provide basic hygiene and prevent diseases.
-They saw that these interventions make a difference.
-Mothers watched with relief as their babies weights increased and they gained strength and reached their childhood milestones.
+They learnt about locally available, affordable foods and how to provide basic hygiene and prevent diseases.
+They saw these interventions make a difference.
+Mothers watched with relief as their babies gained weight and strength and reached their childhood milestones.
 The health workers taught their neighbours about health, diseases prevention, nutrition and immunization.

 CINI programs now include adolescents, community leaders and the government in finding ways forward and change the opportunities for poor children and women to be healthy, be educated and change their own world.”